fotahub/fotahub-device-sdk-linux/README.md

 The FotaHub® Device SDK for Linux® and Raspberry Pi can be used on:
 * Single board computers like Raspberry Pi and others
 * Linux-based edge IoT devices
-* Linux desktop computers (for testing and evaluation purpuses)
+* Linux desktop computers (for testing and evaluation purposes)

 > &#x1F6C8; You can test/evaluate the FotaHub® Device SDK for Linux® and Raspberry Pi even on a Windows&reg; or Mac&reg; OS X machine by using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl) or [Docker Desktop](https://www.docker.com/products/docker-desktop).